Debt repayment

 Having paid off all your debts, you are lucky and feel satisfied.
 You’re free from the financial burden and have started living life the way you truly wanted.

-However, it demands a lot of willpower and wisdom to never go back into the debt again you’ll basically have to be your own mobile bookkeeper.
+However, it demands a lot of willpower and wisdom to never go back into debt again.
+You’ll basically have to be your own mobile bookkeeper.
 We have come up with some top-notch tips that will prevent you from ever going into debt in future.

 • If you do lunch daily in a restaurant during your work hours then cut this habit down and bring your meal from home.